 Sitting on a rocking chair on a veranda at Indiana’s Turkey Run State Park Inn feels surprisingly like taking refuge deep in the forest.
 The only sounds?
 Wind rustling through the trees.
 Owls hooting.
 Squirrels chattering.
 Brooks babbling.
 Maybe that’s why quiet types flock here—bird-watchers, hikers and history buffs eager to explore Parke County (about 70 miles west of Indianapolis) and its covered bridges.

 Built of brick and stone, the inn anchors one of Indiana’s oldest state parks.
 Above the entryway, a stained-glass window depicts one of the red-and-white covered bridges dotting nearby roads.
-Patchwork quilts cover comfy beds in 57 modest guest rooms (from $65), and common areas are cozy with carved wood furniture and crackling fireplaces.
+Patchwork quilts cover comfy beds in 57 modest guest rooms, and common areas are cozy with carved wood furniture and crackling fireplaces.

 The only thing that seems to break the tranquility is the bustling Narrows Restaurant, a regional destination for Hoosier comfort foods like crispy breaded pork tenderloins and moist fried chicken.
 In the mornings, the kitchen sends out Trailblazer platters laden with fried potatoes, eggs, fluffy pancakes and sizzling breakfast meats.